zjruff/pycnet-audio/docs/index.rst

 	Number of worker processes to use when generating spectrograms.
 By default, pycnet will use the number of logical CPU cores on your machine, as this is typically the fastest option.
 Specify a lower number if you want to reserve some CPU power for other tasks.
 Note that processing speed can be affected by other factors, e.g. the read and write speeds of the drives involved, so using more worker processes is not always faster.

  ``-k`` (sKip image check)
-	Don't check that all spectrogram image files can be loaded before attempting to generate class scores.
+	Instructs the program not to check whether spectrogram image files can be loaded before attempting to generate class scores.
 Skipping this step saves a bit of time, especially with larger datasets, but if the model encounters an image file that can't be loaded, the program will crash without saving any class scores to file.
 Unloadable image files can occur when the audio files are incomplete or corrupted.
+If a crash does occur, you can always rerun the operation with this option omitted; the main cost is wasted processing time.

 Note that most of these options only make sense to use in certain modes.
 For instance, there is no reason to specify ``-c v4`` when running ``pycnet spectro`` because the PNW-Cnet model is not involved in generating spectrograms.
 Additionally, some options have a limited range of useful values.
 For instance, the ``-w`` flag can only usefully be set to a whole number between 1 and the number of logical cores in your machine's CPU.
 Generally, if you provide an option that is irrelevant for the processing mode you've chosen, it will be silently ignored.
 If the option is relevant but the value you provided cannot be used, pycnet will typically override your choice and use some default value instead.